kyleaoman/martini/docs/source/spectral_models/index.rst

 The spectra of all input particles are computed by default when :meth:`~martini.martini.Martini.insert_source_in_cube` is called, before the main particle insertion loop.
-After the main source insertion loop, calculation of the spectra is often the most computationally expensive step, although typically this is only noticeable for very large numbers of particles.
+After the main source insertion operation, calculation of the spectra is often the most computationally expensive step, although typically this is only noticeable for very large numbers of particles.
 If initializing the spectra is found to be slow, it may be significantly faster to calculate the spectra in parallel.
 Parallel execution is specified when the spectral model module is initialized, for example:

 .. code-block:: python